dotnet/csharplang/proposals/csharp-10.0/improved-definite-assignment.md

 It's also worth noting that we never expect to be in a conditional state *before* visiting a constant expression.
 That's why we do not account for scenarios such as "*expr* is a constant expression with value *true*, and the state of *v* before *expr* is "definitely assigned when true".

 ### ?? (null-coalescing expressions) augment
-We augment the section [?? (null coalescing) expressions](../../spec/variables.md#-null-coalescing-expressions) as follows:
+We augment section [§9.4.4.29](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/variables.md#94429--expressions) as follows:

 For an expression *expr* of the form `expr_first ?? expr_second`:
 - ...